 You will likely notice that some of the night singers will now sing in the early evening before twilight, or even in the late afternoon if the singers are not in the sun.

-As September progresses, however, the chance of frost increases.
-Inland areas will have frost earlier than the lakeshore counties.
-Lake Erie, which delayed the beginning of singing insect season, now prolongs it with the modifying effect of relatively warm Lake Erie waters.
+As September progresses, the chance of frost increases, especially in the inland areas away from the lakeshore.
+Lake Erie, which delayed the beginning of singing insect season, now prolongs it with the modifying effect of its relatively warm waters.

 Some crickets and katydids are more sensitive to cold than others, and those who can get close to the warm earth tend to live later into the fall.
-The meadow-dwelling tree crickets sing well into the fall, as do Black-legged Meadow Katydids and Short-winged Meadow Katydids.
-I have no idea how Common True Katydids and Greater Angle-wings survive up in the trees for as long as they do, but I have heard them as late as Halloween some years.
+The meadow-dwelling tree crickets sing well into autumn, as do Black-legged Meadow Katydids and Short-winged Meadow Katydids.
+I have no idea how Common True Katydids and Greater Angle-wings survive up in the trees for as long as they do, but I have occasionally heard them as late as Halloween.
 Snowy Tree Crickets are very hardy individuals, and Handsome Trigs continue to sing in their leaves even when they fall to the ground.

 The ground crickets are well-protected: the last singers I hear each year are Carolina Ground Crickets.